Sri Lalita Sahasranama 401-500

 ShAkta Agamas are usually known as Tantras.
 Most of them are in the form of a dialogue between Shiva and Parvati.
 They recommend worship of Shakti, which is the worshipping the Supreme Brahman as the female principle.
 There are three main sub-schools of Tantric path: Kaula, Mishra and Samaya.
 Samaya-Achara concentrates on the efficient method of worshipping the goddess as the Divine Mother.
 Some of the important works in this field are: Tantraraja Tantra, Subha-Agama-Panchaka and Parasurama Kalpa-sUtra.

 Even the Soundarya-lahari attributed to Acharya Sri Shankara falls in this field of Agama.
 She is the only Reality which pervades the whole universe.
 The attitude of forgiveness, compassion and affection are very natural to a mother.
-She is the mother of the whole universe.
-She is worshipped as Mahashakti, Tripura-sundari and Sri Lalita."
+She is The Mother of the whole universe.
+She is worshipped as Mahashakti, Tripura-sundari and Sri Lalita.”

 Shikaripura Harihareswara